 While some futurists don’t recognize this point, the consulting role is typically primarily developmental (probable) foresight, and only secondarily evolutionary (creative, experimental) by its very nature, which is why we color it blue rather than green.
 Whether consultants are helping their clients to better manage uncertainty, projecting alternative futures (scenarios), think more creatively, or uncover probable futures, and whether they use qualitative or quantitative techniques, they seek to find and use reliably, objectively better foresight methods than their competition.
 In their role as social foresight experts they implicitly warrant and predict that their clients will better manage the future by using their services.
 This is a promise that creatives, when they offer it, would view as secondary to their creative work.
 Entrepreneurs may provide such a promise as well, but that promise is also secondary to their efforts to grow their business, whereas consultants and academics are ostensibly working, via their roles, primarily to advance the client’s interests or to advance objectively better social knowledge, respectively.

 Consulting is the most visible job destination for professional futurists, with options ranging from top management consulting groups, which often don’t view themselves as doing foresight work, to boutique groups focused on specific industries and foresight methods, a number of which explicitly use foresight terms and a few of which actively intern and hire graduates of foresight education and certificate programs.
-See Chapter 8 for some starter lists of primary foresight consulting firms.
+See Appendix 2 for some starter lists of primary foresight consulting firms.

 There are also helpful organizations that will help you with these questions.
 The Institute of Management Consultants is one of the better-known professional organizations in this space.
 They offer three levels of certification for independent consultants, a great online training and support network, and a variety of in-person events and conferences, such as Grow!
 For consultants that develop their own software, TBK Consult offers a great biannual conference, and there are many other specialty communities for consultants.
 If you see yourself in this role, seek them out!
 If you hire others as your consulting work grows, you’ll may soon view yourself through a different foresight social role, the Entrepreneur, which we will consider shortly.